hombit/freddi/Readme.md

 `Freddi` is modernized in such a way that it is able to solve the viscous evolution equation with an inhomogeneous term that is responsible for the presence of the disk wind.
-This term is the dependence of the surface density of the wind mass loss rate of distance along the disk's surface.
-Different forms of such dependence correspond to different wind models, and to different corresponding classes within `Freddi`.
+This term is the dependence of the surface density of the wind mass-loss rate on the distance along the disk's surface.
+Different forms of such dependence correspond to different wind models, and to different classes within `Freddi`.

-When starting the program, you can choose one of several wind models by setting `--wind` option.
-Thermal wind model ([Woods et al. 1996](https://ui.adsabs.harvard.edu/abs/1996ApJ...461..767W)), within which the outflow of matter occurs due to the heating of the outer parts of the disk by a central radiation source, you can choose in the option `--wind=Woods1996`.
-The option `--wind=Janiuk15` corresponds to the model from work [Janiuk et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015A%26A...574A..92J) where the wind is started in super Eddington mode.
-You can also select the `--wind=ToyWind` option, which corresponds to a toy wind model where the launch radius is equal to the outer radius of the disk.
+One can choose a wind model by setting the
-In this option, you can set the wind strength relative to the accretion rate.
+`--wind` option.
+The thermal wind model ([Woods et al. 1996](https://ui.adsabs.harvard.edu/abs/1996ApJ...461..767W)), which implies that the outflow of matter occurs due to the heating of the outer parts of the disk by a central radiation source, can be chosen by setting `--wind=Woods1996`.
+The option `--wind=Janiuk15` corresponds to the model from work [Janiuk et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015A%26A...574A..92J) where the wind is started in the super-Eddington regime.
+You can also select the `--wind=ToyWind` option, which corresponds to a toy wind model when the user sets the wind strength relatively to the accretion rate using the option `--windpow`.

 ### Compton-heated wind

-At the moment, `Freddi` is more focused on simulating outbbursts taking into account the thermal wind (`--wind=Woods1996` option).
+At the moment, `Freddi` is more focused on simulating outbursts taking into account the thermal wind (`--wind=Woods1996` option).
 For a better understanding, let's discuss a little the physics of the process of launching such a wind and its parameters in the code.

-In the standard accretion model by [Shakura & Sunyaev (1973)](http://adsabs.harvard.edu/abs/1973A%26A....24..337S) the disk is concave, and, as a result, the disk surface is exposed to the central radiation, which heats the disk material.
+In the standard accretion disk model by [Shakura & Sunyaev (1973)](http://adsabs.harvard.edu/abs/1973A%26A....24..337S) the disk is concave, and, as a result, the disk surface is exposed to the central radiation, which heats the disk material.
 As a result, the heated matter, starting from a certain radius, begins to leave the accretion disk.
-This process of heating the matter of the accretion disk by means of Compoton processes was described in detail in [Begelman et al. (1983)](https://ui.adsabs.harvard.edu/abs/1983ApJ...271...70B) and [Shields et al. (1986)](https://ui.adsabs.harvard.edu/abs/1986ApJ...306...90S).
+This process of heating the matter of the accretion disk by means of Compoton processes was developed in [Begelman et al. (1983)](https://ui.adsabs.harvard.edu/abs/1983ApJ...271...70B) and [Shields et al. (1986)](https://ui.adsabs.harvard.edu/abs/1986ApJ...306...90S).
 In a later work [Woods et al. (1996)](https://ui.adsabs.harvard.edu/abs/1996ApJ...461..767W), two-dimensional magnetohydrodynamic calculations were performed and the results of [Shields et al. (1986)](https://ui.adsabs.harvard.edu/abs/1986ApJ...306...90S) were generalized.
 [Woods et al. (1996)](https://ui.adsabs.harvard.edu/abs/1996ApJ...461..767W) give an expression for the surface density of the mass loss rate as a function of distance along the disk's surface.
-This function was used and added in `Freddi` to taking thermal wind into account.
+This function is used in `Freddi` to taking thermal wind into account.

-Choosing option `--wind=Woods1996`, it is necessary to set the values of the ionization parameter Xi (which is proportional to the ratio of the radiation and gas pressure) by the option `--Xi_max` and the Compoton temperature T_IC
+Choosing option `--wind=Woods1996`, it is necessary to set the value of the ionization parameter Xi (which is proportional to the ratio of the radiation and gas pressures) by the option `--Xi_max` and the Compoton temperature T_IC
-(it determines the hardness of the irradiating spectrum and the size of the region in which the wind acts) by the option `--Tic`.
+(which determines the hardness of the irradiating spectrum and the size of the region where the wind operates) by the option `--Tic`.

 Questions and comments